 Time Needed to Complete the Project

-The #1 offender when it comes to incomplete DIY projects is you allocated 2 weeks to complete the project, in reality, it will take 2 months.
-Don’t be naïve when it comes to estimating the amount of time your project will take because you will be saving face when it comes to spouse asking why it is not done yet.
-My biggest advice I can offer you from past experiences around my home is to be excessive with the amount of time it will take to complete your project and when you finish it earlier than expected will look like a real champ!
+The #1 offender when it comes to incomplete DIY projects is you allocated two weeks to complete the project, in reality, it will take two months.
+Don’t be naive when it comes to estimating the amount of time your project will take because you will be saving face when it comes to spouse asking why it is not done yet.
+Our advice is over project the amount of time needed to finish a project.

 Budgeting & Costs

 Once you have figured out your cost & budget for your project add 10% onto it for the unexpected hiccups that you might not have accounted for.
 The worst part of a DIY project is not calculating correctly and you have to stop your project midway through because you can’t afford to finish it.
-My recommendation would be to never start a DIY project unless you are able to afford the whole thing from start to finish.
+Never start a DIY project unless you are able to afford the whole thing from start to finish.